pingcap/docs-cn/dm/dm-performance-test.md

 #### Get test results

 To observe the migration status of DM, you can run the `query-status` command.
 To observe the monitoring metrics of DM, you can use Grafana.
-Here the monitoring metrics refer to `finished sqls jobs` (the number of jobs finished per unit time), etc. For more information, see [Binlog Migration Monitoring Metrics](/dm/monitor-a-dm-cluster.md#binlog-replication).
+Here the monitoring metrics refer to `finished sqls jobs` (the number of jobs finished per unit time), and other related metrics.
+For more information, see [Binlog Migration Monitoring Metrics](/dm/monitor-a-dm-cluster.md#binlog-replication).